Can I Get a Hardship License

 How Do I Apply for the Special Supervision Services Program?

-In order to apply for a restricted license as a second or third-time DUI offender, you must first contact your local safety council and register for the Special Supervision Program before petitioning the DHSMV for a “business” or employment” purposes only license.
+In order to apply for a hardship license as a second, third, or fourth-time DUI offender, you must first contact your local safety council and register for the Special Supervision Program before petitioning the DHSMV for a “business” or employment” purposes only license.
 You must be prepared to make a significant commitment in terms of both time and money.
 However, the investment in a special supervision program can be well worth it if you need to drive for reasons related to your maintaining livelihood.
-Many clients find that the value of a restricted license outweighs the burdens imposed by the Special Supervision Services program.
+Many clients find that the value of a hardship license outweighs the burdens imposed by the Special Supervision Services program.

 Who to Contact if You Are a Pinellas County Resident